Mary Kom enters Olympic pre-quarters, Manish bows out after hard-fought loss in opening round | Sports-Games

 The youngster from Dominica had the stomach for a fight but was undone by her inability to strike clearly.

-Mary Kom, a mother of four, will next be up against third-seeded Colombian Ingrid Valencia, who was a bronze-medallist at the 2016 Rio Games.
+Mary Kom, a mother of four, will next be up against third-seeded Colombian Ingrit Valencia, who was a bronze-medallist at the 2016 Rio Games.

 Manish too gave a decent account of himself in his clash with McCormack but lost the battle in the final three minutes when the Briton decided to counter-attack instead of being on the offensive.